Mr. Ciaran Murray

 Dr. Cutler holds a B.Sc. and a Ph.D from the University of Sydney and a Masters of Business Administration from the University of Birmingham (UK).

-Mr. Declan McKeon has served as a non-executive director of ICON plc since April 2010 and served as acting Chairman from April 2016 until March 2017.
-He has served as Lead Independent Director since March 2017.
+Mr. Ronan Murphy has served as a non-executive director of ICON plc since October 2016.
+He was appointed as Lead Independent Director in January 2019.

 Dr. John Climax